microsoft/VSProjectSystem/doc/scenario/BlockDefer_critical_project_operations.md

-You can block critical project operations (Build, Save, Rename, Unload) until specified tasks complete by registering your tasks via IProjectAsynchronousTasksService
+You can block critical project operations (Build, Save, Rename, Unload) until specified tasks complete by registering your tasks via `IProjectAsynchronousTasksService`.

-RegisterAsycTask() with a ProjectCriticalOperation flag is provided to support this:
+`RegisterAsyncTask()` with a `ProjectCriticalOperation` flag is provided to support this:

     void RegisterAsyncTask(JoinableTask joinableTask, ProjectCriticalOperation operationFlags, bool registerFaultHandler = false)

-e.g. if you want to defer the build, you can register your tasks that you want to wait on for build by passing in ProjectCriticalOperation.Build as the flag.
+E.g., if you want to defer the build, you can register your tasks that you want to wait on for build by passing in `ProjectCriticalOperation.Build` as the flag.

-For closing project, we provide a CancellationToken you can use to bail out quickly instead of blocking project close for a long time.
+For closing project, we provide a `CancellationToken` you can use to bail out quickly instead of blocking project close for a long time.